-- 1. To purchase drugs, firearms, ammunition; - 2.
-To purchase gift cards and cash equivalents (GWorld debit cards, WMATA Smartrip cards, etc.) unless approved in advance in writing by the Office of Student Life; - 3.
+- 1. To purchase business or first class tickets, or upgrades for flights or other travel; - 2.
+To purchase drugs, firearms, ammunition; - 3.
 To purchase laboratory animals (must be ordered by the Animal Research Facility); - 4.
-To purchase special occasion items for individuals (flowers, fruit baskets, candy, balloons, etc.), unless approved in advance in writing by the Office of Student Life; - 5.
-To purchase single-use plastics -- non-compostable, disposable bottled beverages or non-compostable, disposable tableware such as serving plates, silverware, serving silverware (i.e. single-use plastic, styrofoam, paper); - To reimburse GW students, administrators, faculty, or staff for campaign contributions; - 7.
-As a direct monetary or in-kind contribution to a candidate seeking elected office in an off-campus election; - 8.
-To make payment to individuals via CashApp, Venmo, or PayPal; - 9.
-To purchase financial securities or cryptocurrencies; - 10.
-To make purchases connected to gambling. - 11.
-To reimburse for unapproved travel or events - 12.
+To purchase special occasion items for individuals (flowers, fruit baskets, candy, balloons, etc.); - 5.
+To purchase prizes, awards, and gift certificates, such as gift cards and cash equivalents (GWorld debit cards): - 6.
+To purchase single-use plastics -- non-compostable, disposable bottled beverages or non-compostable, disposable tableware such as serving plates, silverware, serving silverware (i.e single-use plastic, styrofoam, paper); - 7.
+To reimburse GW students, administrators, faculty, or staff for campaign contributions; - 8.
+As a direct monetary or in-kind contribution to a candidate seeking elected office in an off-campus election; - 9.
+To make payment to individuals via CashApp, Venmo, or PayPal; - 10.
+To purchase financial securities or cryptocurrencies; - 11.
+To make purchases connected to gambling; - 12.
+To reimburse for unapproved travel or events; - 13.
 To reimburse for personal payment on a contract

-Neither purchases nor reimbursements for items discussed above will be approved.
+Neither purchases nor reimbursements for items outlined above will be approved.